ivanizag/bbz/README.md

 ## Features
 - Can run BBC BASIC and most of the language ROMs.
+- Saves and loads files from the host filesystem.
+- Readline like input with persistent history (`-r` parameter)
 - Can load up to 16 sideways ROMs.
-- Readline like input with persistent history (`-r` parameter)
+- Can load up to 16 sideways RAM 16K expansions.
 - Some of the MOS entrypoints and VDU control codes are defined.
-- Saves and loads files from the host filesystem.
 - Does some of the mode 7 text coloring using ANSI escape codes on the terminal.
 Try `VDU 65,129,66,130,67,132,68,135,69,13,10` on BBC BASIC.
 - OSCLI comands suported:
+  - *FX
-  - *QUIT: exit
+  - *BASIC
   - *HELP
-  - *BASIC
-  - *FX
   - *HOST cmd: execute a command on the host OS.
 Example: `*HOST ls -la`
+  - *LOAD
+  - *QUIT: exit to host
+  - *RUN
+  - *ROMS

 ## Usage